isomerpages/moe-pasirrispri/_our-school/School Rules.md

 1. Boys are not allowed to grow a beard or keep a moustache.
 2. Boys are not permitted to dye or keep long hair.
 3. Girls are to keep their hair short.
 Those who wish to keep their hair long are to tie/plait their hair using dark or black ribbon, hair clips or bands.
-4. Pupils are not permitted to tint their hair.
+4. Accessories and/or jewelries are not allowed to be worn.
+However girls may wear small, plain ear studs.

 ### Attendance & Decorum

-1\.
-Attendance at the Flag Raising and Flag Lowering Ceremonies or Pledge-Taking is compulsory for all pupils.
-2\.
-Pupils who are Singapore citizens must sing the National Anthem and take the Pledge.
-Pupils will take the Pledge with the right fist placed over the heart.
+1. Students who are Singapore Citizens must sing the National Anthem and take the Pledge.
+Students will take the pledge with the right fist placed over the heart.
-3\.
-Pupils must be punctual for school.
-4\.
-Pupils are required to obtain permission if need to leave school earlier than normal school hours.
-Parents are required to sign on the early dismissal book before bringing their child home.
-5\.
-Pupils who are absent from school are required to produce letters of excuse or medical certficates upon their return.
+2. Attendance at the Flag-Raising and Pledge-Taking at 7.30 am is compulsory for all students.
+Students who are not present at the flag raising ceremony with their classes are considered late.
+Frequent latecomers will be subjected to disciplinary consequences.
+3.